newcleo-dev-team/lbh15/docs/source/learn_more.rst

 As stated in the previous section, multiple correlations are involved in the computation of the lower limits of oxygen concentration, each being valid over a specific temperature range.
-The temperature range of validity specified in the *lbh15* package for each lower limit is given by the intersection of the ranges of the needed correlations.
+The temperature range of validity specified in *lbh15* for each lower limit is given by the intersection of the ranges of the correlations which the lower limit depends on.
 More details as follows:

   - For the lower limit correlations based on the saturation assumption (approach *a*), the lower temperature value is taken equal to the lower limit of the validity range of the oxygen solubility correlation,